yuanqing/malarkey/README.md

 ### Trigger pause and resume

-Pausing and resuming the sequence on-the-fly is via the `triggerPause` and `triggerResume` methods.
+Pausing and resuming the sequence on-the-fly is via the `triggerPause` and `triggerResume` methods:

 > [**Editable demo**](http://jsfiddle.net/sqozesav/)